 If your chihuahua is prone to dry skin avoid the blow dryer.
 Pat him dry after a bath and let him shake and run about to get dry.
 Be prepared for the zoomies after a bath, It’s how dogs deal with the stress of the situation.
 Don’t over bath your chi chi either as it can wash out the oils in his fur.

-#2 Fleas, Mites & Mange
+#2 Fleas, mites & mange

 Mites: Mites can be misery for your dog.
 This is where you may see the ‘dandruff’ (Cheyletiella mites) walking around on its own, or tiny red patches of dots (harvest mites).
 Cheyletiella mites or ‘walking dandruff’ is highly contagious so jump on this PDQ.

 Mange: This will present as scaly patches of dark skin and dandruff.
 This is also caused by a mite (Sarcoptes scabiei) they burrow into the skin and cause appalling itching.
 Your chihuahua will scratch frantically and could damage himself.
 It is also highly contagious.

 Fleas, mites and mange can be treated with neem oil and neem oil shampoo.
 Read: neem oil and why you can’t live without it.

 Dogs like people can have allergies to pollen, grass, and VOC’s from household cleaners.
 Read: Household products that can cause allergies in dogs.